orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `.is_equivalent = a.self.traverse.is_orbit(b.self.traverse))` Basically: does there exist a single connection between the two?
 - Then homotopy equivalent, when a particular perspective allows to collapse some ray to a single point/empty.
 	- similar to copying again, move from one vertex which branches into two, is similar to having a ray which holds the initial on either side.
 Basically just removing the left one, this being the mechanism to collapse the entire graph to a point.
 Where in the case of cohomoloy, something stops this from happening.
 Additional structure at each of the points perhbaps?
 ANother layer of descriptionwhich says there's something in between.
+	- Homotopy equivalence merely as some direction/reversibility constraint on some direction, ignoring additional structure (or incorporating it into the equiv) at the vertices.
+(Could be loosened where certain vertex-equivalences are also part of the homotopy)
+	- ; follows from matching rewrite structure&merge ; If some underlying level of description doesn't match the relations at the other level of description we're using for equivalencies / hence homotopies.
+Then don't permit the invariance/variance and force no difference.
+Hence any equivalencr necessarily implies possible homotopies.
+Whether those spaces can actually be differentiated between to create infinite continuous differences between those points ss enumeration of possible homotopies isn't necessarily that obvious in the embedded space ; the underlying level of description
 - "Hyperdistance Oracles in hypergraphs" seems obvious from the perspective of Ray? ; it's just traversing `.self` from some perspective instead of other things.
 - equivalence is an inconsistency from some perspective (and the other way round) `.none` Many ways of phrasing this ; "it's explored/.../branched but dies", ..., "looked at, then ignored".